-The Compensation Committee presented the determination of the overall achievement percentage to the Board for its review and approval with respect to our CEO.
+The Board approved the determination of the 83.7% overall achievement percentage with respect to our Chief Executive Officer.

-The actual incentive payouts for each executive were determined by multiplying the executive officer's base salary by the target incentive opportunity, and then by the overall achievement percentage.
-The following table summarizes the 2022 compensation earned by our executive officers under the annual cash incentive program:
+The actual incentive payouts for each executive were determined by multiplying such NEO's eligible base salary by the target incentive opportunity, and then by the overall achievement percentage.
+The following table summarizes the 2023 compensation earned by our NEOs under the annual cash incentive program: